meadowilla/New-Aggregator/README.md

 # Project Title

 This is a search engine project that uses both Java and Python.
-The Java part is a Spring Boot application, and the Python part is responsible for indexing and searching.
+The Java part is a Spring Boot application, and the Python part is responsible for indexing, searching, filtering.

 ## Getting Started